2.1.2 Project Explorer

 Speed Up Project Loading by Not Displaying Windows

 By default, all windows in the project file are shown in the Origin workspace.
-As you accumulate windows in your project file, you may find that the project is slow to load or that the workspace has become overly crowded.
-One option is to load your project without displaying windows.
+If you find that the project is slow to load or that the workspace has become overly crowded.
+One option is to load your project without displaying windows:

 - To configure the workspace so that project windows do not display on loading, click View: View Windows: None or right-click in the PE primary panel and choose View Windows: None.
-This View Windows setting remains in effect throughout the session but Origin will default to Windows in Active Folder upon restarting.
+This setting remains in effect throughout the session unless changed.

 Move a Folder or Window